Berkeley-MDes/tdf-fa23-mattschmitz/README.md

 ## Reflections
 Suprisingly, 5 people were interested in working on a sculptural wire bender with me.
 Unfortunately, I must not have done a good job explaining in writing what I had in mind, because when I explained in person most people responded with "oh, that's not what I had in mind".
 I think folks had thought I meant simply to creating an interactive art installation.
 After much discussion and deliberation we've split into 2 teams of 3 though and are moving forward.
 We are doing something halfway exhibition halfway tool.

 I figured a first step was to understand existing tool in this space.
 We have a DIWire in Berkeley's Makerspace, so I've been working to get that up and running.
 First it required making a power cord (thank you Gary) since the old one was lost.
+Then I learned that the software is not free or open source, so we needed to find the machine with it instealled.
+After getting all that (and working through a few other kinks) I finally had my first bend!

 Then I've been trying to understand how the software works.
+Unfortunately, it doesn't just create and send a G-Code file, which would be super nice.
+Instead, it sends data via a usb (acting as a serial port) to the machine.
+You unplug the USB cable mid way, and the machine stops working.

+The code for "wireware" isn't open source, so I couldn't find what it's doing under the hood.
+I did find this 11 yo repo: https://github.com/diwire/DIWire-Bender and this 6yo repo which give some hints: https://github.com/FoxDotBuild/DIWirebender.

+I ended up installing a software based usb sniffer (never heard of such a thing) that could listen to the USB port.
+Indeed, I was able to see bits of G-Code being sent to the machine, and some data being sent back!

+My next step is to see if I can control the machine directly by sending G-code from a python script or similar.
+Unfortunately the python installation on my laptop is royally screwed up (from using pyenv several years ago and then overriding it while following instructions for a circuits course I'm taking).. so first step will be to fix that.

+## Speculations
+I may have mentioned this before, but I don't know if the "every man(person) a maker" movement is really a plausible future.
+I think the flaw with this thinking is that the easier things get to make, the more complex we expect things to be.
+It is now fairly easy for anyone (particularly with the help of ChatGPT) to create a simple program that would have blown peoples minds in the 1960's.
+But instead of a world where everyone programs, we have a world where, while programming is much more common, what we expect from programs is much more - we expect seamless and sophisticated software.
+I think there is a similar analogy with phyiscal making - 3d printers have make it easier for people to prototype, but instead of everyone having a 3d printer in their home, the quality and speed of development of phyiscal goods has just increased - For example, drones technology is advancing very quickly in part because it's super easy not to quickly prototype new parts for them.
+So our expectation of what a drone we buy can do relative to just a few years ago has increased.

 # Report 5 - week ending 9/28/2023